ArctosDB/documentation-wiki/_documentation/permits.markdown

 `Permit .
 Exp_Date DATE(7) null`

 The day on which the permit is no longer valid.
-This is an Oracle DATE datatype, not ISO8601; only day-precision is allowed.
+This is a DATE datatype, not ISO8601; only day-precision is allowed.
 Used to automatically notify the permittees of the approaching expiration.

 ## Remarks